dlyanreal/Data-Acids---AI-Data-Science-Showcase/README.md

 Our team "Data Acids" earned 2nd place in the showcase, hosted by the Department of Computer Science and the Hewlett-Packard Enterprise Data Science Institute.

-By leveraging a parameter grid, we performed hyperparameter tuning for Neural Networks in TensorFlow, achieving a .79 accuracy on testing data for predicting multi-class classification of the degree of extinction risk various species' face.
+By leveraging a parameter grid, we performed hyperparameter tuning for Neural Networks in TensorFlow, achieving a .79 accuracy on testing data for predicting multi-class classification of the degree of extinction risk various species face.